viehoang68/colonists-player-notes/session-notes/Session-6-27-13.md

+# Summary

+Party has advanced into the city and is holed up on the first floor of a 2-story with no roof.

 ```
 Jun 27 18:26:43 <BlackRobeRising>	Did you guys want to do anything before sleeping or shall I start with you waking up?
 Jun 27 18:26:55 ---	Emn1ty is now known as Eueanthe